ashwagzabani/Project-Managment/README.md

 - As a Manager, I should be able to delete all tasks for spicific member
 - As a Manager, I should be able to remove specific member
 - As a Manager, I should be able to assign the task to a different memebr
-- As a Manager, I should be able to see dashborad to follow up on workflow
 - As a Manager, I should be able to see project details contains of : team member and their tasks
-- As a Team member, I should be able get alert when any update related to my tasks

 ## wireframe